csci104/site/_includes/writeups/websearch-1.md

 For the `AND`, `OR`, and `DIFF` commands there is great amount of commonality in the code you would write to implement these searches.
 Each of these commands may provide multiple search terms.
 Much of the code for implementing these 3 approaches is the same except for how to combine the set of webpages that have one term with the set of webpages for another term.
 Thus rather than repeating our code we will use polymorphism.
 The `SearchEng::search()` function takes in a generic `WebPageSetCombiner` pointer to use to combine two sets of webpages based on a particular strategy: AND, OR, DIFF.
 You will implement 3 derived classes, one for each strategy.
 In this way, we not only can avoid duplicate search code but we can potentially come up with additional search strategies in the future.
 You should implement these three derived classes in the `combiners.h/cpp` files.
 The appropriate command handlers should create and pass in the appropriate `WebPageSetCombiner` to `SearchEng::search()`.
 In `SearchEng::search()`, you will need to look up the sets of webpages that contain a particular term and then combine them by calling the virtual `WebPageSetCombiner::combine` function.
 These `combine` functions must run in **O(m log(m))** and NOT **O(m^2)** where m is the size of a set.

-Furthermore, if we suppose there are `n` total search terms used over all webpages and a user performs a query with `k` search terms, and the maximum number of webpages that match any single term is `m`, then the query/search **MUST** be performed in runtime __`O(k*log(n) + k*m*log(m))`__
+Furthermore, if we suppose there are `n` total searchable terms used over all webpages and a user performs a query with `k` search terms, and the maximum number of webpages that match any single term is `m`, then the query/search **MUST** be performed in runtime __`O(k*log(n) + k*m*log(m))`__

-The `SearchEng` class is also responsible for parsing.
-To aid this, we will pass in a parser to the constructor to parse files that don't have any extension.
-This should be the `TXTParser`.
-But we can register other parsers for files with given extensions (e.g. `.md` or `.txt` files).
+The `SearchEng` class is also responsible for storing the various parsers and applying them when files are read.
+We can register parsers for files with given extensions (e.g. `.md` or `.txt` files).
 You will need to track the parsers for each extension.
 You should assume that once registered, the `SearchEng` class *owns* these parsers and is responsible for their cleanup.
 Then we will also need the ability to actually read and parse files given an **index** file.
 The `SearchEng` class has the following two member functions for this purpose:

 ```c++
   void register_parser(const std::string& extension, PageParser* parser);